hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

         }
     }

-You'll want to look at the reference manual for Puppet syntax, but this will tell it to ensure that the `git` package is installed on your system on boot.
+You'll want to look at the reference manual for Puppet syntax, but the above will tell Puppet to ensure the `git` package is installed on your system.
 Puppet is smart enough to know which package manager to use for the operating system (apt in our case), but you could do the following to be safe: